John Morris, Baron Morris of Borth-y-Gest

 John William Morris, Baron Morris of Borth-y-Gest, (11 September 1896 - 9 June 1979) was a judge in England and Wales.
-He was a Law Lord from 1960 to 1975.
+He was a Lord of Appeal in Ordinary from 1960 to 1975.

 Early life

 Morris was born in Liverpool, where his father was a bank manager.
 He was educated at the Liverpool Institute, but left school on the outbreak of the First World War in 1914 to join the Royal Welsh Fusiliers.
 He was granted a commission as a temporary second lieutenant (on probation) on 8 January 1916.
 He served in the British Army until 1918, reaching the rank of captain, and was awarded a Military Cross in January 1919.